Doctor of Psychology: Licensing

 A license to practice as a clinical psychologist is required in the United States as well as all over the globe.
 While specific requirements vary by jurisdiction, every state mandates: 1) completing a 1-year full-time or 2-year half-time supervised clinical internship totaling 1,750–2,000 hours and 2) passing the national and state licensing exams.
 Most states require an additional postdoctoral year of supervised training after earning the doctorate to become eligible to take the national and state licensing exams.

 Maryland and Washington have removed the one-year postdoctoral experience instead of requiring two years of supervised experience, both of which can be completed before graduation.
 In February 2006, the APA Council of Representatives adopted a statement recommending that this change also be made to the licensing requirements of other states since the nature of training has changed dramatically in the last 50 years.
 Previously, doctoral-level students accrued most of their clinical hours during internship and postdoctoral fellowships.
 Students accrue most of their clinical hours during their training and internship.
 Thus, they are ready to begin practice upon graduation.
 Next, there are considerably fewer positions available for recent graduates, and providing the training before graduation facilitates early career psychologists.

 Licensing Exam [EPPP]

 In the United States, a doctoral degree from a program acceptable to the licensing board is required.
 The PhD, PsyD, and EdD are among the doctorate degrees that make individuals eligible to sit for the Examination for Professional Practice of Psychology (EPPP).
-The EPPP is the national licensing examination, and its completion is required to obtain a license to practice psychology.
+The EPPP is the national licensing examination in the United States and Canada, and its completion is required to obtain a license to practice psychology.

 While there is an increasing number of university-based PsyD programs, many PsyD programs are at newer professional schools of psychology.